moq-wg/moq-transport/draft-lcurley-moq-transport.md

 #### Leveraging QUIC

-Applying {{QUIC}} to HAS via HTTP/3 does not yield generalized improvements in throughput.
+The parallel nature of QUIC streams can provide improvements in the face of loss.
+A goal of MoQT is to design a streaming protocol to leverage the transmission benefits afforded by parallel QUIC streams as well exercising options for flexible loss recovery.
+Applying {{QUIC}} to HAS via HTTP/3 has not yet yielded generalized improvements in throughput.
 One reason for this is that sending segments down a single QUIC stream still allows head-of-line blocking to occur.
-Only by leveraging the parallel nature of QUIC streams can improved throughput be achieved in the face of loss.
-A goal of MoQT is to design a streaming protocol to leverage the transmission benefits afforded by parallel QUIC streams as well exercising options for flexible loss recovery.

-#### Workflow efficiency
+#### Universal

 Internet delivered media today has protocols optimized for ingest and separate protocols optimized for distribution.
 This protocol switch in